Students stage global strikes to pressure U.N. climate summit

 Holding home-made signs, including “The climate is changing, why aren’t we?”, demonstrators in Sydney accused the government of inadequate action in addressing the bushfire crisis.
 Smoke from bushfires in New South Wales state formed a haze overhead.

-“Our government’s inaction on the climate crisis has supercharged bushfires,” said 18-year-old Shiann Broderic, one of the event’s organisers, whose home was destroyed in a bushfire.
+“Our government’s inaction on the climate crisis has supercharged bushfires,” said 18-year-old Shiann Broderic, one of the event’s organizers, whose home was destroyed in a bushfire.

 Australian Prime Minister Scott Morrison has rejected suggestions his government is not doing enough on climate change.